DataDog/documentation/content/en/synthetics/testing_tunnel.md

 `datadog-ci` first gets a presigned URL from Datadog (for authentication).
 It then opens a secure websocket connection (wss) to Datadog's managed locations using the presigned URL.
 Using SSH connections through the websocket connection, tests are triggered by `datadog-ci` and executed through Datadog's managed locations.

-**Note:** When using the testing tunnel, your tests' locations will be overriden by a location that depends on your Datadog account region.
+**Note:** When using the testing tunnel, your tests' locations are overriden by a location that depends on your Datadog account region.

 ## How to use it?